allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 ![Spark driver and executors](img/articles/2015-07-16-spark-kafka-integration/spark-driver-executors.png)

-When you gain some experience with Spark, it should be easy to look at the code, and tell where it'll be eventually executed.
+When you gain some experience with Spark, it should be easy to look at the code, and tell where it will be eventually executed.
 Look at the code snippet below.